 Sekkei-ji, Buddhist temple in Kōchi, Japan

-The temple was founded in the 8th century and became a family temple of the Chosokabe clan in 1599.
-Its name comes from the posthumous title of Chosokabe Motochika, an influential local leader.
+The temple was founded in the 8th century and became the family temple of the Chosokabe clan in 1599, a powerful ruling family of the region.
+Its name comes from the posthumous Buddhist title given to Chosokabe Motochika, the most prominent leader of that family.

-During the Meiji era in 1870, the temple faced temporary abandonment, leading to the establishment of nearby Hada Shrine.
-This shrine was created to protect a statue of Chosokabe Motochika that might otherwise have been lost.
+During the Meiji era, in 1870, the temple was temporarily abandoned and some of its sacred objects were moved to a nearby shrine to keep them safe.
+That shrine, called Hada Shrine, was created specifically to protect a statue of Chosokabe Motochika that would otherwise have been lost.

 The community of curious travelers